FacundoBettella/FacundoBettella/README.md

 My favorite axiom "When one teaches, two learn" -Robert A. Heinlein.
 ```

-### I currently work in EY -Ernst & Young- with these languages and tools 🧰
+### I currently work in EY with these languages and tools 🧰

 </br>

  ```
 Typescript - React - Redux
-Node - Express - Jest
+Node - Express - Fastify
-Sequelize - Postgres - MySQL
+Jest - Postgres - Docker
-Docker
 ```
 </br>